 It’s not up to you, you are them all whether you think you deserve it or not.

-The sun is in the sky whether you deserve it or not, whether you can see it or not.
+The sun is in the sky whether we deserve it or not, whether we can see it or not.

 Neither Deserving Nor Undeserving